 National Mental Health Services Survey (N-MHSS)

-N-MHSS is the only source of national- and state-level data on the mental health services delivery system reported by both publicly and privately operated specialty mental health treatment facilities.
-They include:
+The National Mental Health Services Survey (N-MHSS) is a source of national- and state-level data on the mental health services delivery system reported by both publicly and privately operated specialty mental health treatment facilities.

 - Public and private psychiatric hospitals